dcts/12startups12months/README.md

 - **Fildrop.com**: A website that lets you drop anything from your computer to your phone (Text, Links, Media).
 Generates QR code to scan.
 Stores the data on the server for a short period of time.
 Domain already in use.
 - **ubuntu emoji picker electron app**: as sideproject.
 Is it possible to write a emoji picker that opens where the mouse is and writes the emoji to the clipboard?
 - **ubuntu color picker**: same question as with the emoji picker.
 Can we write a native desktop app that accesses the screens information?
+- **launch your idea tracker**: a tool that keeps track of all your projects that you launch and all plattform where to launch in one place.
+Also generate metrics for the projects to measure success.
+Maybe code first to use for all other projects?